J5kinner/ForFun/README.md

 1. Secret Santas is different bots which can send messages to other people in a notifying them who their secret santas are via facebook messenger in `secret-santa.py`
-2. onlineJudge is a online ACM coding competition practice questions I've completed.
+1. onlineJudge are online competition programming problems I have solved.
-4. 40ksheets is a website I made to convert HTML datasheets and make them readable
+1. 40ksheets is a website I made to convert HTML datasheets and make them readable
-5. MQleapImagineThat is a side project I did for Macquarie University to help kids decide whats jobs they wanted to do in the future.
+1. MQleapImagineThat is a side project I did for Macquarie University to help kids decide whats jobs they wanted to do in the future.
+1. PaperPlane is the first ever programming project I completed at Macquarie university ❤️
+1. RandomLearnings is how a client and server is setup in Java